Harrisburg PA: PA’s Great, Too Long Ignored, Capital City

 What was once the first non-segregated movie house in PA (and then a succession of clothing and antique stores) is now one of America’s largest used academic bookstores.

-The New York Times called visiting here “nearly a religious experience.”
+The New York Times called visiting the Midtown Scholar Bookstore, a “nearly a religious experience.”
 You’ll see why as you wander through 15,000 sq feet of stacks containing over 100,000 books on several floors.

 The maze of a basement goes on and on, extending right beneath the street.
 It’s where one of the building’s several businesses, Robinson’s Rare Books and Fine Prints, is located.

 Owners Eric Papenfuse (Mayor of Harrisburg) and his wife, Kathy wanted to bring vitality back to this depressed area of town, opening this bookstore/coffee bar/café for book clubs, concert-goers, performing artists and discussion groups.
-A draw, it’s been attracting an influx of young families and artists.
+A draw, it’s been attracting an influx of young families and artists since 2001.

 Smoked Salmon Salad at Home 231, Harrisburg PA